Gas distribution issues in the Southeast because of Colonial Pipeline shutdown

-NEW ORLEANS– The ransomware attack which shutdown the Colonial Pipeline will have implications on both gasoline supply in the Southeast and along the Gulf Coast.
+NEW ORLEANS — The ransomware attack that shut down the Colonial Pipeline will have implications on both gasoline supply in the Southeast, and along the Gulf Coast.

 “The shutdown will definitely have an impact on those areas that get their gasoline from Colonial Pipeline.
 We are talking about states from Mississippi to Tennessee to Georgia and all the way to Delaware.
 There will be a regional impact for sure,” Don Redman with AAA said.

-AAA says because of the Colonial Pipeline shutdown gas prices in our region could go up and there will be gas distribution issues.
-Louisiana should be o.k.
+AAA says because of the Colonial Pipeline shutdown, gas prices in our region could go up and there will be gas distribution issues.
+Louisiana — should be okay.

 “There will be some outages.
 I think a number of states won’t get their supply of gasoline.
 There’s already a shortage of tankers because many tanker drivers were laid off during COVID and this is the perfect storm,” Redman said.

-Driver Jasmine Thomas doesn’t want to pay more at the pump because of the shutdown and she’s making sure here gas tank is topped off.
+Driver Jasmine Thomas doesn’t want to pay more at the pump because of the shutdown and she’s making sure her gas tank is topped off.

 “Just get it while you can.
 Don’t drive as much as you can to save,” she said.